MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-eight.md

 Azure App Service on Azure Stack update 8 includes the following improvements and fixes:

-- Updates to **App Service tenant, admin, functions portals and Kudu tools**.
+- Updates to **App Service tenant, admin, functions portals, and Kudu tools**.
 Consistent with Azure Stack portal SDK version.

 - Updates **Azure functions runtime** to **v1.0.12615**.

 - Updates to core service to improve reliability and error messaging, which enables easier diagnosis of common issues.

 - **Updates to the following app frameworks and tools**:

   - ASP.NET Core 3.1.0
   - ASP.NET Core 3.0.1
   - ASP.NET Core 2.2.8